onep1xel/TheAccessAgency/content/work/visit-victoria-marketing-excellence.md

 - block: header
   background:  "#253148"
   color: light # light dark muted
-  heading: Access and Inclusion in the marketing mix
+  heading: Access and Inclusion in tourism presentations
-  text: Presenting for the Visit Victoria program, Marketing Excellence.
+  text: Visit Victoria.

 - block: text
   background:  "#E8E8E8"
   content: |-
-    #### Overview

-    We were honoured to be engaged by Visit Victoria to talk about accessible tourism as part of their Marketing Excellence program, a 4-day workshop for best-in-class operators.

-    Designed to identify outstanding product offerings in Victoria – the program ensures operators have the tools and capability to excel in their communication to consumers.
-The goal is to empower them to deliver an exceptional experience throughout the visitor’s journey with them.
+    We were excited to be asked to present about Accessible Tourism at [**Visit Victoria's**](https://corporate.visitvictoria.com "Visit Victoria corporate website") **‘Marketing Excellence’ program**.

-    Ryan spoke at the two sessions in 2022 – sharing insights, impact and getting started in accessible and inclusive tourism.
-Statistics, revenue and obligations were followed up by international and local examples and getting started in the practise.
+    The 4-day workshop for best-in-class operators culminated in an afternoon of presentations about hot opportunities in selected areas – spotlighting First Nations, Sustainability and Accessibility.
+Ryan spoke about myths, visitor types, revenue opportunities, and legal obligations – followed up by international and local examples and simple steps to getting started.

+    The two sessions in 2022 were well attended, and a chance to learn about marketing from the state’s peak body.

-    *#Access #Inclusion #AccessibelTourismGuidance #MarketingAccessibility*
+    *#Access #Inclusion #AccessibleTourism #MarketingAccessibility*